dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

                 :align: center
                 :alt: Save File in VS Code

-            3. Choose a location and name for your file, then save it.
+            3. Please choose a location and name for your file, then save it.

             .. tip::
                You can save a file by pressing :kbd:`Ctrl+S`.